qzhang503/proteoQ/README.md

 other hand allow us to define our own analysis and aesthetics.
 For instance, we may openly define multiple columns of contrasts at different levels of granularity for uses in statistical modelings.
-Description of the column keys can be found from the help document by entering `?proteoQ::load_expts` from a `R` console.

 <img src="images/installation/three_tier_expt_smry.png" width="80%" style="display: block; margin: auto;" />